accorddeveloper/example-mvc5-application/README.md

 - CodeMaid Visual Studio extension
 - Entity Framework Reverse POCO generator

-**Please use the Sql\_CreateExampleDatabase.sql script in the ExampleApplication.Database project to create the database before compiling/running the database migrations.**
+**Please use the _CreateExampleDatabase.sql script in the ExampleApplication.Database project to create the database before compiling/running the database migrations.**

 ExampleApplication.Database has the following MSBuild Task added to the .csproj file to run database migrations every time the project is compiled.
 All the SQL files bar _CreateExampleDatabase.sql are set as Embedded Resource so FluentMigrator can find them.